 Toward the end of last year, I began carving out more time for learning, taking crafting classes every so often.

-Once the weather turned chilly, I picked up crochet.
-It is such an enjoyable cold weather pastime.
+Once the weather turned chilly, I picked up crochet for an enjoyable cold weather pastime.

 Making something beautiful right from your armchair while the kids are playing is such a great feeling!
 I’ve been crocheting more than I thought possible with an 18 month old on our afternoons at home.